 First thing we need to ask is; why do we fear putting Boundaries into both our Personal and Work Lives?

 Examine and explore some areas in your life that you might feel that could do with you beginning to be more empowered..
-Pick one particurlar place to start.. ( You might find it easiest to begin with loved and trusted friends) and begin to put to put in these steps to saying no.
+Pick one particular place to start.. ( You might find it easiest to begin with loved and trusted friends) and begin to put in these steps to saying no.

-4/ Breath - Always take a deep breathe before you respond to anything.
+4/ Breath - Always take a deep breath before you respond to anything.
 It gives you time to check in with yourself and to form a response that you want to make.